sumamazaeem/90daysofdevops/week4/journal.md

 11. Verify

-12 Build Autoscaling Group for Tomcat Instances
+12. Build Autoscaling Group for Tomcat Instances

+#Summary
+Successfully did the project.
+The app is running on https://awsliftandshiftproject.sumamazaeem.com/